Pearl Harbor Area

 (1917 - 1939/present), Ford Island

-Under the command of Fort Kamehameha, Battery Adair and Battery Boyd (both 1917 - 1925) were located here as land defense for the naval base at Pearl Harbor, covering the East and Middle Lochs to the north.
-Battery Adair has been sealed up and converted to the basement of the base admiral's quarters.
+Under the command of Fort Kamehameha, Battery Adair (1917 - 1925) (two 6-inch Armstrongs, casemated) and Battery Boyd (1917 - 1925) (two 6-inch Armstrongs, casemated) were located here as land defense for the naval base at Pearl Harbor, covering the East and Middle Lochs to the north.
+Three of the Armstrong guns originally came from Battery Bankhead, Fort Adams, Rhode Island; the fourth gun originally came from Battery Hobart, Fort Williams, Maine.
+Battery Adair, located on Nob Hill, was sealed up and converted to the basement of the base admiral's quarters (Quarters K) in 1936.
 It was used as an air-raid shelter during the Japanese attack in 1941.
-Battery Boyd is currently used for storage by the U.S. Navy.
-Also located here was Naval Antiaircraft Shore Battery No. 7 (1942 - 1944) four 5-inch naval guns.
-Ford Island became the site of the Army Air Corps' Luke Field (1919 - 1939) until transferred to the Navy as Ford Island Naval Air Station (1941 - present).
+Battery Boyd, located between San Jacinto Street and Ranger Loop, is currently used for storage by the U.S. Navy.
+Also located here was a four-gun 3-inch AA gun battery (1917/1920 - 1925 ?) (only two guns mounted) at the north end of the island behind Battery Adair.
+Naval Antiaircraft Shore Battery No. 7 (1942 - 1944) four 5-inch naval guns was also located here.
+Ford Island became the site of the Army Air Corps' Luke Field (1919 - 1939) until transferred to the Navy as Ford Island Naval Air Station (1939 - 1962).

 ¤¤ Aliamanu Military Reservation

-Located here was Battery Salt Lake / Burgess (1942 - 1948, renamed 1946) two twin 8-inch naval turret guns.
-It was later destroyed.
-Also here were three 4-inch naval guns (1941 - 1943), and Battery Aliamanu (1942 - 1944) four Panama mounts.
-Fire-control station "C" (three structures, pre-WWII) was located here, including the Hawaiian Department Command Post, and the Joint Army-Navy Command Post (both WWII).
+Located here was Battery Salt Lake / Burgess (1942 - 1948, renamed 1946) two twin 8-inch naval turret mounts from the USS Saratoga (CV-3).
+The gun mounts were later destroyed/buried, the magazine tunnels probably still exist.
+Also here were three 4-inch naval guns (1941 - 1943), and Battery Aliamanu (1942 - 1944) four 155mm on Panama mounts.
+Fire-control station "C" (three structures, 1910, 1924, 1934) was located on the north rim of the crater, and also here were the Army Hawaiian Department Command Post, and the Joint Army-Navy Command Post (both WWII) (both bunkers still exist).
+Most of the crater floor is presently used for military housing.
+In 1946 a three-gun turret (16-inch naval) from the incomplete USS Illinois (BB-65) was proposed to be located on the forward slope of Aliamanu Crater, but was never acted on.
+Over 150 WWII era ammunition bunkers and other storage bunkers are still located here.
+No public access to underground tunnels.
+1998 PHOTOS from RC Archive.com

 ¤¤ Red Hill Military Reservation